 The variety of desert plants (medicinal plants) unique to the Dead Sea include:

 - Moore Myrrh extract – Extract derived from the myrrh tree’s roots.
 It grows in harsh environments and is known to be used by ancient kings for its quintessential scent.
 Today, scientific research shows that the rich myrrh is effective as an antiseptic substance that prevents chronic inflammation in the body and provides a calming aromatherapy fragrance.

-- Artemisia – A resistant shrub which grows in the Judean Desert and the Negev.
-This shrub has thick roots that are covered with, waxy layer which helps it prevent evaporation of water.
-Wormwood is mentioned in the Bible as a medicinal herb healing diseases and wounds.
-It is known to be used in cosmetic use for its rich source of anti-oxidants and soothing impact on the skin.
-The plant also acts as an anti–inflammatory by inhibiting the activity of Hyaluronic Acid enzyme in the skin.
-Inhibiting this enzyme’s activity prevents the skin from sagging and leaves the skin ample, fresh and youthful.
-The plant also contains the soothing Sntonin oil.
-The Artemisia is used primarily in the Chinese medicine of “moxa” practice (heat sticks).
+- Artemisia – A resistant shrub that grows in the Judean Desert and the Negev.
+This shrub has thick roots that are covered with, a waxy layer that helps it prevent evaporation of water.
+Wormwood is mentioned in the Bible as medicinal herb healing diseases and wounds.
+It is known to be used in cosmetic use for its rich source of antioxidants and soothing impact on the skin.
+The plant also acts as an anti-inflammatory by inhibiting the activity of Hyaluronic Acid enzyme in the skin.
+Inhibiting this enzyme’s activity prevents the skin from sagging and leaves the skin ample, fresh, and youthful.
+The plant also contains soothing Sntonin oil.
+Artemisia is used primarily in the Chinese medicine of “moxa” practice (heat sticks).

 - Jujube – The Jujube Tree is used as an important element in Chinese medicine.
 The plant mostly grows in the Judean Desert.
 The fruit produces an extract that neutralizes free radical activity and gives the skin moisture.
 Also, it contains soothing substances that induce calmness and prevent insomnia.